michalcichon/michalcichon.github.io/_posts/2025-10-05-ethical-computing-cryptocurrencies-ai-protein-folding-at-home.md

 You might ask, then, why did I buy something I don’t really need?
 That’s a fair question.
 I think we were just worried that a weaker computer wouldn’t be able to handle more complex scientific computations if my wife suddenly needed it.

 I think that, in some way, having such a computer forced me to think about using resources more wisely.
 Don’t get me wrong — I don’t mean that playing games is wrong.
 In fact, I believe it can be quite valuable to spend time with friends playing, or simply to relax after work.
 Why not?
-“Everything is for people,” as my mum used to say.
+“Everything is for people” as my mum used to say.
 I guess I’ve just always preferred to create some kind of measurable value out of the tools I have.
 That's why I started mining crypto.

 This is what tiggers like best: creating abstract representations of value out of bare metal, with GPUs glowing red-hot.
 I can almost smell the dust coming from the fans spinning wildly.
 Or is it really?

-I did the math and actually
+## Ugly side of the computing power